 If a political donation or gift was made after the planning application or submission was made but before we have made a decision on it, the disclosure statement needs to be made within 7 days of the political donation or gift being made.

 Yes.
 We are required by law to make disclosure statements available to the public within 14 days of the statement being made.
-See the disclosure statements submitted to Council.
+If a disclosure statement is submitted to Council, it is available to view on the DA Tracker.

 Disclosure statements will be attached to our file for the planning application.
 Files can be made available for inspection by members of the public.